-If~$\tau$ increases, the opening angle~$\vartheta_{\max}$ of the lightcones gets smaller.
+If~$\tau$ is increased, the opening angle~$\vartheta_{\max}$ of the lightcones gets smaller.
 In the degenerate case~$\tau=1$, the function~$\D$ is decreasing, non-negative and has exactly one zero at $\vartheta=\pi$.
 Hence the Lagrangian~$\Ll$ coincides with $\D$.
-All points on the sphere are timelike separated except for antipodal points.
-The lightcones are $\I(x)=S^2\backslash \{-x\}$ and~$\J(x)=S^2$.
+All points on the sphere are timelike separated except for the antipodal points.
+The lightcones are given by~$\I(x)=S^2\backslash \{-x\}$ and~$\J(x)=S^2$.

 If we regard~$\rho$ as a density on the sphere, the action~\eqref{Sdef} looks like the energy functional corresponding to a pair potential~$\Ll$ (see for example~\cite{saff+kuijlaars}).
 Using physical notions, our pair potential is repelling (because~$\Ll(\vartheta)$ is a decreasing function) and has short range (because~$\L$ vanishes if~$\vartheta \geq \vartheta_{\max}$). \item[(b)] {\em{Variational principles on the circle:}} \\ In order to simplify the previous example, we set~$\F = S^1$.
-For~$\D$ we again choose~\eqref{DS2}. \item[(c)] {\em{Variational principles on the flag manifold~$\F^{1,2}(\C^f)$:}} \\ As in~\cite[Chapter~1]{continuum}, for a given parameter~$\tau > 1$ and integer parameters~$f>2$ we let~$\F$ be the space of Hermitian $(f \times f)$-matrices of rank two, whose nontrivial eigenvalues are equal to~$1+\tau$ and~$1-\tau$.
+For~$\D$ we again choose~\eqref{DS2}. \item[(c)] {\em{Variational principles on the flag manifold~$\F^{1,2}(\C^f)$:}} \\ As in~\cite[Chapter~1]{continuum}, for a given parameter~$\tau > 1$ and an integer parameter~$f>2$, we let~$\F$ be the space of Hermitian $(f \times f)$-matrices of rank two, whose nontrivial eigenvalues are equal to~$1+\tau$ and~$1-\tau$.
 Every~$x \in \F$ is uniquely described by the corresponding eigenspaces~$U$ and~$V$.
 By considering the chain~$U \subset (U \cup V)$, $x$ can be identified with an element of the flag manifold $\F^{1,2}(\C^f)$, the space of one-dimensional subspaces contained in a two-dimensional subspace of $\C^f$ (see~\cite{helgason2}).
 It is a $(4f-6)$-dimensional compact manifold.
 Every~$U \in \U(f)$ gives rise to the mapping~$x \rightarrow U x U^{-1}$ on~$\F$.
-This resulting group action of~$\U(f)$ on~$\F$ acts transitively, making~$\F$ to a homogeneous space (see~\cite{helgason2} for details).
+This resulting group action of~$\U(f)$ on~$\F$ acts transitively, making~$\F$ a homogeneous space (see~\cite{helgason2} for details).